 Filmmakers Without Borders – Ready to share your skills with the next generation of digital storytellers?
 We cover the total cost of flights, housing, and travel insurance and even pay participants a basic monthly stipend to cover food for one full year.
-Additionally, our experienced staff provide a wide range of professional development and teacher training opportunities to ensure that our filmmakers are also confident and effective educators.
+Additionally, our experienced staff provides a wide range of professional development and teacher training opportunities to ensure that our filmmakers are also confident and effective educators.

-‘Filmmakers Without Borders’ is fuelled by creative minds operating at the intersection of art, education and technology.
+‘Filmmakers Without Borders’ is fuelled by creative minds operating at the intersection of art, education, and technology.
 Headquartered in New York City, our team of professional educators, filmmakers and technologists is committed to leveraging the filmmaking process as a vehicle for promoting student empowerment and cross-cultural exchange in the developing world.

 What’s included?
-We cover the total cost of flights, housing and travel insurance and pay participants a basic monthly stipend to cover food for one full year.
+We cover the total cost of flights, housing, and travel insurance and pay participants a basic monthly stipend to cover food for one full year.

-As a volunteer, you will teach filmmaking, media literacy and technology skills to underserved students in your chosen location.
+As a volunteer, you will teach filmmaking, media literacy, and technology skills to underserved students in your chosen location.
 Students create short film and multimedia projects throughout the year.
 Volunteer applicants must meet the following criteria: